 cread -ignbrk brkint -inlcr -igncr icrnl -ixoff -iuclc -ixany imaxbel opost -olcuc -ocrnl onlcr -onocr -onlret -ofill -ofdel nl0 cr0 tab0 bs0 vt0 ff0 isig icanon iexten echo echoe echok -echonl -noflsh -xcase -tostop -echoprt echoctl echokeand also sets all special characters to their default values.

-characters to their default values
+sets the eof and eol characters to their default values

-if they are the same as the min
+if they are the same as the min and time characters.

 May be negated.
-If negated, same as raw
+If negated, same as raw.

 -ignbrk -brkint -ignpar -parmrk -inpck -istrip -inlcr -igncr -icrnl -ixon -ixoff -iuclc -ixany -imaxbel -opost -isig -icanon -xcase min 1 time 0May be negated.
 If negated, same as